Dedsec1/deezloader-remaster/README.md

 With this software you can download high-qualiy music and enjoy.

 **Warning: Linux users are required to install 'flac' package in order to download FLAC files(For Tagging)**<br/>
-**Warning: In order to download FLAC quality you need to turn on HIFI in settings.**
+**Warning: In order to download FLAC quality you need to turn on HIFI in settings.**<br/>
+**Please post problems in issues, do not PM me or comment in the reddit post**

 # Features
 - Download FLAC/MP3-320 music content from Deezer(FLAC needs to be turned on in the settings 'turn on HIFI')